Brazil's top court suspends parts of President Temer's Christmas pardons

 But Temer drew sharp criticism from public prosecutors and on social media with his Dec.
 21 decree that made the rules more generous and extended them to include people convicted of corruption-related crimes.

+Justice Minister Torquato Jardim told Reuters on Thursday that the ministry would examine ways to rejig the pardons to allow them to go into effect, despite the judge’s ruling.

+“The president recommended that we study a way to accommodate those Brazilians who were excluded by the Supreme Court ruling,” he said.

-Prosecutor-General Dodge said in a statement late on Wednesday that she was requesting an injunction to stop parts of the decree from going into effect.
+Prosecutor-General Dodge had requested the injunction on Wednesday to stop parts of the decree from going into effect.
 She said the pardons undermined the separation of powers and would grant impunity to those guilty of graft.

-In her decision on Thursday, Cármen Lúcia, the president of the Supreme Court, ruled largely in favor of the prosecutor.
+“In her decision, Cármen Lúcia acts as a guardian of the Constitution, underlining the understanding that outside of their humanitarian purpose, pardons cannot be awarded,” Dodge said in a statement after the ruling on Thursday.

-A nearly four-year corruption investigation in Brazil known as Operation Car Wash has resulted in dozens of powerful businessmen and politicians being jailed for political kickbacks, usually involving private enterprises paying billions of dollars in bribes to win contracts with state-run companies.
+A nearly four-year corruption investigation in Brazil, known as Operation Car Wash, has resulted in dozens of powerful business leaders and politicians being jailed for kickbacks, usually involving private enterprises paying billions of dollars in bribes to win contracts with state-run companies.

 Temer’s decree ordered that, with some caveats, non-violent, first-time offenders who have already served one-fifth of their sentence are eligible for pardon, compared to one-quarter previously.
 The decree also eliminated prior terms that barred prisoners with sentences longer than 12 years from being pardoned.

-There was no immediate comment from Temer’s office on the court’s ruling.

-Justice Minister Torquato Jardim wrote in an article published in O Globo newspaper on Thursday before the ruling that Temer was acting within constitutional norms that allow for pardons to be granted as acts of mercy.

-The decree was aimed at pardoning criminals like the more than 70,000 people jailed for theft and not the 50 or so imprisoned for corruption, only one of whom is thought be eligible for pardon under the decree, he wrote.
+In a newspaper editorial, Jardim wrote that the decree was aimed at pardoning criminals such as the more than 70,000 people jailed for theft and not the 50 or so imprisoned for corruption.
+Only one of those imprisoned for corruption would likely be eligible for pardon under the decree, he said.

-Reporting by Jake Spring in Florianopolis, Brazil; Additional writing by Gram Slattery; Editing by Chizu Nomiyama and Frances Kerry
+Reporting by Ricardo Brito and Jake Spring; Writing by Jake Spring and Gram Slattery; Editing by Frances Kerry and Rosalba O'Brien